clearlinux/swupd-client/docs/swupd.1.rst

     download all manifests for bundles that are not installed, and may result in the download of several mega bytes of manifest data.

+    - `-V, --version=[VER]`

+        Search for a match of the given file in the specified version VER.

     - `-l, --library`

         Restrict search to designated dynamic shared library paths.